EVENTS

 feature articles

 2008.
-February.
 Haiku Canada Review

-Canadian Haiku Women Pioneers From Sea To Sea (1928-1985)
+Canadian Haiku Women Pioneers (1928-1985)

 Portrait of 12 women pioneers of haiku in Canada and their achievements: Simone Routier, Claire Pratt, Joan Giroux, Catherine M. Buckaway, Mildred A. Rose, L. Pearl Schuck, Betty Drevniok, Margaret Saunders, Jocelyne Villeneuve, Ruby Spriggs, Ava Kar (Anna Vakar), Dorothy Howard.

-William J. Higginson, Worldfield Haikai Pub, USA
+Review by William J. Higginson, Worldfield Haikai Pub US

 2007.
-Winter.
 Haiku Canada Review

 Penny Harter, American Poet and Haikuist – in her Own Words

-Interview focusing on basic rules of haiku – rules formulated for teachers by the poetess in 1985 in her text « A Lesson Plan That Works » which appears in William J. Higginson’s book for which Harter collaborated: « The Haiku Handbook ».
+Interview focusing on basic rules of haiku – rules formulated for teachers by the poetess in 1985 in her text « A Lesson Plan That Works » which appears in William J. Higginson’s book for which Harter collaborated: The Haiku Handbook.
 Does the poetess still follow these rules, a few decades later?

 2006.
-Spring.
 Fredericton.
 Revue Ellipse Mag 77

 JB, guest editor of the Section, Written in the feminine.
 Some definitions (haiku, senryu, tercet) and presentation of 6 women poets (isabel Asúnsolo, Blanca Baquero, Micheline Beaudry, Anne-Marie Labelle, Angèle Lux et Monika Thoma-Petit) and of some of their previously unpublished haiku; plus, 16 haiku by JB.